Awalz/SwiftyDraw/README.md

 ## Delegate

 SwiftyDraw has delegate functions to notify you when a user is interacting with a SwiftDrawView.
-To access these delegate methods, simply add your View Controller as the `SwiftyDrawViewDelegate`:
+To access these delegate methods, simply make your View Controller conform to the `SwiftyDrawViewDelegate` protocol:

 ```swift
 class ViewController: UIViewController, SwiftyDrawViewDelegate